Blotch3D/Blotch3D/README.md

 Also, you may be able to import certain existing models from the web, but mind their copyright.

-If for some reason you created a non-MonoGame project (without a "Content.mgcb" file), then do the following...
+If you have a non-MonoGame project but want to use Blotch3D with it, then do the following...

-1. If not already done, add a reference to MonoGame.
+1. If not already done, add a reference to MonoGame and Blotch3D.

 2. Copy the Content folder from the Blotch3D project folder (or any other MonoGame project with a content folder) to your project folder